herve4m/quay-api-operator/docs/crds/README.md

   token: vFYyU2D0fHYXvcA3Y5TYfMrIMyVIH9YmxoVLsmku
 ```

-You refer to this secret in your Quay custom resources by the using the `connSecretRef` option:
+You refer to this secret in your Quay custom resources by using the `connSecretRef` option:

 ```yaml
 ---